Chukwuemekalum/chukwuemekalum.github.io/_pages/home.md

 Hi 👋

-My name is Chukwuemekalum Daniel Chiemelu and I am alive I am Chukwuemekalum Daniel Chiemelu.
-Often seen in some online platforms as Daniel Chiemelu or Chukwuemekalum:
+My name is Chukwuemekalum Daniel Chiemelu and I am alive.

+Often seen in some online platforms as Daniel Chiemelu or Chukwuemekalum, all still remains my name

 - How do changes in environmental conditions affect the economy, and vice versa?
 - How should societies manage their natural resources when they are faced with uncertainty?